jimccann-rh/nutanix-lts-vpn/README.md

 Quick hack for dns certs

-This assume you have everything in the ovpn file, IE cert, key, ca, config
+This assume you have everything in the ovpn file, IE cert, key, ca, config.
+You need to provide or get the ovpn file, IE client VPC VPN from AWS/IBM.

 Network Manager via GUI or CLI: